Katie85/www.thecomfortcupboard.com.au/_posts/2020-08-16-ferrero-noshares.md

 author: Katie Smith
 ---

-I started working in these about a year ago but then they fell by the wayside because a) i got busy, b) I didn't think they were perfect enough to be of any desire to anyone and c) I thought they were too simple and wanted complicate them to try make them perfect.
+I started working in these about a year ago but then they fell by the wayside because a) I got busy, b) I didn't think they were perfect enough to be of any desire to anyone and c) I thought they were too simple and wanted complicate them to try make them perfect.
 (Why do we do this?)
-But then i realised that they tasted bloody amazing and didn't need to be exactly like Ferrero Rochers to be worthy.
+But then I realised that they tasted bloody amazing and didn't need to be exactly like Ferrero Rochers to be worthy.
 So here they are\!

 #### &nbsp;